textpattern/textpattern.github.io/installation/multi-site-textpattern.md

 * Copy the `setup` folder from your Textpattern `sites/site1/admin/setup` directory into your respective site’s `mydomain/admin` directory.
 * In the `mydomain/admin` directory, delete the `vendors` symlink.
 * Open a web browser and go to `admin.mydomain.com/setup/`.
 * The installer will tell you it cannot find Textpattern and ask you to specify your *Textpattern root directory*.
-Enter the path to the (new) version of Textpattern you want and click ‘Proceed’.
+Enter the path to the (new) version of Textpattern you want and click 'Proceed'.
 The installer will recreate the correct symlinks and your site will be linked to the respective version of Textpattern.
 * Abort the installation process at this point and delete the `admin/setup` directory.
 * Visit your site to update your site to the other version of Textpattern.